StanfordVL/GibsonEnv/README.md

 <!-- @fei: separate requirements by choice of installaion method. -->
 #### Download data

-First download environment assets data from [here](https://drive.google.com/open?id=1jV-UN4ePwsE9XYv8m4YbNiGxRI_WWpW0).
+First, download environment assets data from [here](https://drive.google.com/open?id=1jV-UN4ePwsE9XYv8m4YbNiGxRI_WWpW0).
 Make a folder `gibson/assets` and put the downloaded `assets.tar.gz` file it in.
 <!-- @fei: defined that gibson/assets is the home folder the user wishes to put the environment in.
 Check. -->

+#### Installation Method

-There are two ways of installing gibson, A. using our docker image (recommended), and B. building from srouce.
+There are two ways to instal gibson, A. using our docker image (recommended) and B. building from srouce.

 A. Quick installation (docker)
 -----